asaez97/Kybernetika_Mop_TAN/README.md

   incluided.
-- Datasets: folder where files .RDa with data for reproduce the experiments of the paper are incluided. datos.RDa contains continuous and discrete variables, while datosDisc.RDa contains only discrete variables.
+- Datasets: folder where files .RDa with data for reproduce the experiments of the paper are incluided. datos.RDa contains continuous and discrete variables, while datosD.RDa contains only discrete variables.
 In this file, the continuous variables are discretized.

 We also included the following files: